luetkemj/jsrlt/tutorial/part6.md

 };
 ```

 You may have noticed we're now passing `player` into our ai.
-Eventually this should probably be stored in a target component on each entity - but for now our goblins really only have one concern so we can just pass in the player from `./src/index.js` like this:
+Eventually this should probably be stored in a target component on each entity - but for now our goblins only have one concern, so we can just pass in the player from `./src/index.js` when we call our ai system like this:

 ```diff
 if (!playerTurn) {